buildingamind/NewbornEmbodiedTuringTest/README.md

-# Unity environment for ChickAI: virtual controlled-rearing experiments
+# Unity environment for ChickAI: Virtual Controlled-Rearing Experiments

 This is a collection of tools for simulating virtual agents under controlled-rearing conditions.
 The agents generated and studied through this pipeline can be compared directly to real chicks recorded by the Building a Mind